Gaussian Process-Based Model Predictive Control of Blood Glucose for Patients with Type 1 Diabetes Mellitus: Controller Design

-The vector $\bm{B}^{k_{\textrm{IS}}}$ has only one non-zero entry, because $\bm{A}^{k_{\textrm{IS}}}(t)$ has only one non-zero entry.
+The vector $\bm{B}^{k_{\textrm{IS}}}$ has only one non-zero entry, because $\bm{A}^{k_{\textrm{IS}}}(t)$ has only one non-zero entry (see appendix).
 This entry links the insulin concentration in the interstitial of the muscular/adipose tissue to the change in BG concentration in the intracellular fluid space of muscular/adipose tissue (see (\ref{eq:MiniPig_k_IS})).
-To generate the training data, we discretize the system in (\ref{eq:linear_system}) with a sampling time of 5 minutes and obtain:
+To generate the training data, we discretise the system in (\ref{eq:linear_system}) with a sampling time of 5 minutes and obtain:

 We introduce the notation $[\cdot]_i$ to refer to the $i$th row of a vector/matrix variable and denote $[\bm{x}]_{i^*}$ as the row in $\bm{x}$ corresponding to the BG concentration in the vascular blood space of muscular/adipose tissue.
 At every time step, we calculate the IS-inducted disturbance using: